 The common saying, “too much of a good thing,” does have a place in nutrition.
-The body prefers a happy medium, and too little and too much of many essential vitamins and minerals can lead to antagonists deficiency and/or imbalances.
-Continue reading →
+The body prefers a happy medium, and too little and too many essential vitamins and minerals can lead to antagonists deficiency and/or imbalances. (more…)

 It has been long known in the medical field that proper healing of the body and resistance to infection cannot occur without oxygen.

 Oxygen is believed to be required for all the major processes involved in wound healing, including resistance to infection, activation of fibroblasts, collagen deposition, angiogenesis, and epithelization.

 The current standard of care for cancer is a very general “one-size-fits-all” therapy.

 And the more we learn about cancer the more we realize that all cancers are different and the treatment is becoming less and less realistic.
 The problem with chemotherapy is that it has no way to directly target cancer cells.
 Chemotherapy acts by killing any cell that is in the process of dividing.